yash9111/questdb.io/docs/introduction.md

 This section describes how to integrate QuestDB with third-party tools and utilities for collecting metrics and visualizing data:

+- [Flink](/docs/third-party-tools/flink/) guide for ingesting data from Flink into QuestDB
 - [Grafana](/docs/third-party-tools/grafana/) instructions for connecting QuestDB
   as a datasource for building visualizations and dashboards
 - [MindsDB](/docs/third-party-tools/mindsdb/) tutorial for connecting QuestDB to MindsDB for running models with Machine Learning capabilities.